-Web browsers, like Google Chrome, Firefox, and Internet Explorer maintain lists of Certificate Authorities they consider trustworthy.
-When you access what should be a secure website, the site presents its security certificate to your browser.
-If the certificate is up-to-date and from a trusted Certificate Authority, you are allowed to log in and complete your transactions, warning-free.
+Web browsers, like Google Chrome and Firefox, maintain lists of Certificate Authorities they consider trustworthy.
+When you access a secure website, the site presents its security certificate to your browser.
+If the website certificate is up-to-date and from a trusted Certificate Authority, you are allowed to log in and complete your transactions.

-There are other, more stringent types of certificates a CA may offer (which cost more) to verify who you and your business are, such as Extended Validation, which can cost hundreds of dollars (large companies will sometimes pay thousands).
 Extended Validation includes verifying information like the website owner’s legal identity, company name, physical address, registration, and jurisdiction of incorporation.
-These are important measures of trust if you run a business.
+This website security is an important measure of trust if you run a business.

 CACert is a free, community-driven Certificate Authority.
 Volunteer CACert Assurers meet with site owners to review your ID documents in person.
-Unfortunately, CAcert’s certificates aren’t trusted in major browsers, and they only come included in a few open-source operating systems.
+Unfortunately, major browsers don’t trust CACert, and they only come included in a few open-source operating systems.

 Using CACert and StartSSL will however offer your site encryption, so if you have simple user interaction on your site (such as a forum or a wiki) these free services may be just what you need.